membrane/api-gateway/com.predic8.membrane.core/examples/router/xslt/README.txt

 Execute the following steps:

-1. Start Membrane Monitor.
+1. Go to the examples/xslt directory.

-2. Click on "File/Load Configuration" and open the file examples/xslt/rules.xml.
+2. Execute router.bat

-3. Open the URL http://www.thomas-bayer.com/sqlrest/CUSTOMER/2/ in your browser.
+2. Open the URL http://www.thomas-bayer.com/sqlrest/CUSTOMER/2/ in your browser.

-4. Compare it with the response of http://localhost:2000/sqlrest/CUSTOMER/2/
+3. Compare it with the response of http://localhost:2000/sqlrest/CUSTOMER/2/